Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 LinkedIn: best for professional credibility and authority

-If your work sits at the intersection of mental health, leadership, or organizational wellbeing, LinkedIn can be a strong primary platform.
+If your work sits at the intersection of mental health, leadership, or organizational wellbeing, LinkedIn can be your primary platform.

 Instagram: best for connection and familiarity

-Instagram functions best as a relationship layer, not a strategy hub.
+Think of Instagram as a relationship layer, not a strategy hub.

 TikTok: best for discovery (with clear boundaries)